 It's like having a pharmacist for a best friend

 Dabrafenib belongs to the group of cancer-fighting medications known as antineoplastics, and specifically to the family of medications called protein kinase inhibitors.
-It is used to treat a specific type of melanoma (skin cancer) that cannot be surgically removed or has metastasized (spread to other parts of the body).
+It is used alone or with the medication trametinib to treat a specific type of melanoma (skin cancer) that cannot be surgically removed or has metastasized (spread to other parts of the body).
+It is also used after surgery for melanoma to prevent the melanoma from coming back.
+Dabrafenib is also used in combination with trametinib to treat a specific type of non-small cell lung cancer (NSCLC) that has metastasized.

-Dabrafenib is not appropriate for all types of melanoma.
-It will only interfere with the growth of skin cancer cells that have a particular genetic mutation in a gene called BRAF.
+Dabrafenib is not appropriate for all types of melanoma or NSCLC.
+It will only interfere with the growth of skin cancer cells that have a particular genetic mutation in a gene called BRAF V600.
 Your doctor will check for this mutation before dabrafenib is prescribed.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.